-- Graduation from a four-year accredited college or completion of at least 30 transferable credits from an accredited college with a minimum of 24 liberal arts credits equivalent to FIT’s General Education requirements: 3 credits in college-level mathematics above basic algebra (G2; B&T Majors: MA222 Statistics recommended); 3 credits in English composition (G1; Composition taught in English); 3 credits in literature or speech; 3 credits in physical science, biology, or life science ( G3).
-The remainder General Education/ Liberal Arts credits are outlined below by school designation.
+- Completion of at least 30 transferable credits from an accredited college with a minimum of 24 liberal arts credits equivalent to FIT’s General Education requirements: 3 credits in college-level mathematics above basic algebra (G2; B&T Majors: MA222 Statistics recommended); 3 credits in English composition (G1; Composition taken in the U.S. or in a country in which English is an official language); 3 credits in literature or speech; 3 credits in physical science, biology, or life science (G3).
+The remainder General Education/Liberal Arts credits are outlined below by school designation.
 Six (6) additional transferable elective credits are required for 30 transferable credits.
-Listing of FIT's General Education courses: www.fitnyc.edu/gened
+Listing of FIT's General Education courses: fitnyc.edu/gened

-- General Education Exemptions: An earned bachelor’s degree or equivalent from an accredited four-year institution (US or International) may exempt a student from all of the above liberal arts/ general education requirements except 3 credits of English Composition ( i.e, composition taught in English) and for Art and Design majors, 6 credits of Art History .
-If required to take English Composition or Art History, the student is expected to take the missing courses in the summer before starting the degree program.
+- General Education Exemptions: An earned bachelor’s degree or equivalent from an accredited four-year institution (U.S. or international) may exempt a student from all of the above liberal arts/general education requirements except 3 credits in English composition (G1; Composition taken in the U.S. or in a country in which English is an official language) and for Art and Design majors, 6 credits of Art History.
+If required to take English Composition or Art History, the student is expected to take the missing courses in the term before starting the degree program.

 Requirements for Admission to Evening/Weekend Degree Programs

-Applicants to FIT’s evening/weekend degree programs adhere to the same admissions guidelines as matriculated day students.
+Applicants to FIT’s evening/weekend degree programs adhere to the same admissions guidelines.

 Academic Credit by Evaluation